Sunshine Meadows Hike: Banff Trail Guide

 From the Monarch Viewpoint, you’ll (not surprisingly) get an excellent view of the Monarch, and a seemingly endless number of Rocky Mountain peaks in the distance, several of which have glaciers on top.

-View from Monarch Viewpoint at Sunshine Meadows
+View from Monarch Viewpoint at Sunshine Meadows.

 After returning to the junction, the trail back to Sunshine Village and the gondola station is a pleasant 1.5 km downhill hike.
-As you begin your descent, you’ll enjoy excellent views of Mount Howard Douglas (2,820 m) and Lookout Mountain (2,730 m) – the two peaks in-between the Great Divide chairlift and the Goat’s Eye chairlift.
+As you begin your descent, you’ll enjoy excellent views of Mount Howard Douglas (2,820 m) and Lookout Mountain (2,730 m), the two peaks in-between the Great Divide chairlift and the Goat’s Eye chairlift.

-The trail soon meets up with the Meadow Park ski run (another of our favorite easy ski runs at Sunshine Village).
+The trail soon meets up with the Meadow Park ski run (another of our favourite easy ski runs at Sunshine Village).
 It’s a lot of fun to hike along the path of a ski trail you know so well, as it gives you a glimpse to the beauty that rests underneath the deep snow.

 Read More